TULiberalArts/Spanish/pages/next-stops.md

 - Education
 - Tourism and Hospitality

+## Internships

+The Department of Spanish and Portuguese maintains relationships with a variety of organizations throughout the city of Philadelphia offering students ample volunteer, community service, research and internship opportunities.
+These experiential learning experiences provide students with real world language and work experience, increasing their skills and confidence.

+Throughout the academic year, students of any level may volunteer with educational and neighborhood organizations, such as mentoring primary and high school students, teaching seniors or contributing to the greening of the city infrastructure.
+In the summer, advanced students may receive credit by taking an Internship course for which they invest significant time in an organization.
+Students have been engaged in service opportunities in journalism, social services, law, heath care, educational development and immigrant rights.
+By using their language skills to fulfill their responsibilities, students maximize their classroom learning and attain poise in a professional setting.

 ## Make Your Declaration
 ​
 The College of Liberal Arts has the largest selection of academic offerings at Temple University.
 Our students have the flexibility to explore all of their interests – from the humanities and social sciences to business and the media arts.